Magical beings of legend... hiding in plain sight.

 - Badass Boast: Frau Totenkinder gets one toward the end of March of The Wooden Soldiers.

 Frau Totenkinder: I was always stronger than you thought.
 Killed a dozen times, but it never took.
 Even burned to ashes in my own oven, I came back, after a good while.
 How's that for a frail old biddy, eh?
 Now you hush and let me finish my knitting.
 Time to stop struggling and let the deep darkness take you.
 Your stories are all done, Baba Yaga.

-Battleaxe Nurse: Mrs. Spratt.
-In #100, after Snow White calls her out on her nasty personality, Spratt reveals she became a nurse for the chance to have any of the so-called "pretty" Fables on their backs and completely at her mercy.
+- Battleaxe Nurse: Mrs. Sprat.
+In issue #100, after Snow White calls her out on her nasty personality, Sprat reveals she became a nurse for the chance to have any of the so-called "pretty" Fables on their backs and completely at her mercy.

-Becoming the Mask: After killing the real Beauty, a lamia took her place.
+- Becoming the Mask: After killing the original Beauty, a lamia took her place.
 But she stayed so long in that guise that she eventually became Beauty...
 Except for those times every few decades when she snaps out of it and goes on a murderous rampage.